Buchan trap

 A Buchan trap, with arrows showing the flow of wastewater.

 A Buchan trap (alternative names: Bristol interceptor, interceptor trap and disconnecting trap) is a device fitted in a domestic sewer pipe to prevent odours entering the pipe from the public sewer and permeating the house, a common problem before individual plumbing fittings were separately trapped.

 The trap is made from fireclay and uses a water seal to prevent air passing from the sewer to the pipe.
 Waste flows from the house through a U-bend in the trap.
 This means that there is always water in the pipe preventing the passage of anything from the other direction.
 The device is a large clay U-bend with an air-inlet/access point on the 'house' side.
 It is located below the ground level, but can be accessed through the air-inlet and sometimes a rodding hole.

 Blockage risk

 The Buchan trap will collect solids, sludge and waste that is not in suspension.
 In recent times, non-paper based wipes have posed a particular problem, according to most water authorities, with the potential to create a partial or complete blockage.
 The sewage and rainwater then backs up the pipe and exits from the lowest connected appliance (sink, bath, dish washer, washing machine, etc.).

 This can be a significant problem in multi-level dwellings (e.g. tenements) where those at the lowest level will receive all the waste waters from those above.
-They should be checked, and cleaned if required, on a recurring basis, such as annually.
+The problem is particularly acute when the Buchan trap is buried.
+Where they are accessible, they should be checked, and cleaned if required, on a recurring basis, such as annually.